aa-parky/front-matter-next-review-date/README.md

 - Provides a settings tab within Obsidian to manage the plugin.
 - Allows users to enable or disable the plugin via a toggle switch.

+## License

+This plugin is licensed under the GNU General Public License v3.0.
+See the [LICENSE](https://www.gnu.org/licenses/gpl-3.0.txt) file for more information.